Skip to content

 • Image: linuxpatch/appliance:latest

-• Function: The main application container.
+• Function: The core application logic and web interface.

 • Command: ./web